 Why register a limited liability company in Singapore?

 The limited liability company is the preferred choice of a business form for both local and foreign investors in Singapore.
 This is because the shareholders will have limited accountability for the obligations and the debts of the company.
 Their responsibility will be limited to the amount they invested.
 Also, the company formation requirements are minimum when it comes to the shareholding and management structure of the business, as seen above.

-Taxation of limited liability companies in Singapore
+Taxation and accounting for limited liability companies in Singapore

 From an accounting point of view, the private limited company in Singapore is required to prepare its annual balance sheets which must be audited and filed with ACRA.
 The advantage is that there are many professional accounting firms offering tailored accounting services to foreign owners of limited liability companies.